What is the appendix?

 Treatment of appendicitis

-The best treatment of appendicitis is removal of the appendix.
+The best treatment is to remove the appendix, although this is being reviewed in ongoing studies.
 The operation may be done through a single incision over the appendix or by laparoscopy (‘key hole’ surgery).
 Antibiotics are given at the time of the operation to reduce the chance of infection.

 About 1 in 5 children who have an operation for appendicitis turn out to have another cause for their pain.
-The decision to do an operation has to balance the risk of surgery against the risk of ongoing untreated appendicitis.
-The surgical team will discuss the factors in the decision to operate in detail with you.
+The decision to do an operation has to balance the risk of surgery, against the risk of ongoing untreated appendicitis.
+The surgical team will discuss these factors with you when deciding whether to operate.

 What happens to my child before going to the operating theatre?